-α{crown} and β{crown} are species dependent parameters estimated on site at Mont Ventoux (unpublished data from one of the authors, H. Davi). Ω is species dependent and was measured on Mont Ventoux sites by Davi et al. (2008b).
-The attenuation coefficient k depends on species, radiation domain, type of radiation (direct, diffuse) and beam height angle.
-Its value is determined using reverse-engineering of SAIL (the radiation sub-model in CASTANEA) as described in Appendix B.2.

-The LAD of a tree is the ratio of its leaf area to its crown volume.
-The leaf area of a given tree i (denoted LA_i) is determined using the stand leaf area at full vegetation (LA{stand} , which is a simulation input, see section 2.2).
-For every tree, its fraction of leaf area over stand leaf area is proportional to its theoretical leaf area LA{th} :
+α{crown} and β{crown} are species dependent parameters estimated on site at 234 Mont Ventoux (unpublished data from one of the authors, H. Davi). Ω is species 235 dependent and was measured on Mont Ventoux sites by Davi et al. (2008b).
+236 The attenuation coefficient k depends on species, radiation domain, type of radiation (direct, diffuse) and beam height angle.
+Its value is determined using 238 reverse-engineering of SAIL, the radiation sub-model in CASTANEA, as described 239 in Appendix B.2.
+240 The LAD of a tree is the ratio of its maximum leaf area to its crown volume.
+241 The leaf area of a given tree i (denoted LA_i) is determined as a portion of its using the stand leaf area (LA{stand}) .
+All stand leaf surfaces were measured using 243 Terrestrial Laser Scanning in the summers of 2022 and 2023 (unpublished data from one of the authors, C. Rouet)at full vegetation.
+For every tree, its portion fraction of leaf area is proportional over stand leaf area is proportional to its theoretical leaf area LA{th} , which: